-Term Description SimType The type of simulation element, such as Class, Enumeration or Interface.
-These can be classifiers of objects in a simulation.
+Term Description SimType The type of Simulation element, such as Class, Enumeration or Interface.
+These can be classifiers of objects in a Simulation.
 SimObject An object that is an instance of (is classified by) a SimType element.

 Attribute A property of a SimType element, or of a specified node such as an ActivityNode.
 Operation A behavior of a SimType element, or of a specified node such as an ActivityNode.
 Port A Port of a Class or Object, an ActionPin of an Action, or an ObjectNode of an Activity.
 Ports of classifiers are a type, whilst a Port of an object is a realization of the type.
 Parameter/ Activity Parameter Parameters of Operations; Activity Parameters are, specifically, parameters of ActivityNodes.
 Slot A realization of an attribute in an object.
 A Slot has a run time value that can be initialized by the run state value of the Slot.
 If these values don't exist, the system uses the initial values of the attributes.
 Runtime Environment All objects exist in the JavaScript runtime environment, so you can use JavaScript to create or change simulation objects and simulation variables.
-Display Variables All simulation objects, simulation variables or events are identified on the Locals window while they are in effect.
+Display All simulation objects, Simulation variables or events are identified on the Locals window while they are in effect.
 In some cases, to show the variables you might need to add break points to the model to pause processing while the variable exists.
-As all objects and variables are shown, global variables that exist outside the simulation but that are significant to it - such as the parent Class and Activity elements within which a process is defined - are automatically also represented as default object variables.
-So too is the anticipated output of the Activity, as a return variable.